-Almost all freight forwarders regardless of their size or experience tend to make mistakes every once in a while.
+Almost all independent freight forwarders regardless of their size or experience tend to make mistakes every once in a while.
 All of you are well acquainted with the feeling of anxiety which comes during the seemingly long period when you wait for your shipment to reach the consignee at your selected destination.
 While handling a cargo, proper planning and flawless execution are of utmost importance or else your project can go downhill really fast.
-Today we are going to talk about some of the most common mistakes which every freight forwarders need to avoid.
+Today we are going to talk about some of the most common mistakes which every independent freight forwarder need to avoid.

 Mistakes every freight forwarder need to avoid